How PingPuffin's Monitoring System Works

 - Goal: 99.9% (less than 9 hours downtime per year)

-- Monitored: Via cron log and system metrics
+- Monitored: Via internal logs and system metrics

 Check Execution Rate: